Skip to main content

 Amenorrhoea

-• There can be amenorrhoea following cessation of using the COC pill.
-This is usually due to the pill's withdrawal bleeds masking an underlying problem.
+• There can be amenorrhoea following cessation of using COC.
+This is due to the pill's withdrawal bleeds masking an underlying problem, not a direct effect of having used COC.

 • Any amenorrhoea lasting more than six months after stopping the pill should be investigated as for secondary amenorrhoea.